mcoot/tamods-site/docs/doc_srv_api_admin.md

 `Admin.SendConsoleMessageToAllPlayers(message: string)`

 Sends a message to all connected modded clients which will appear in their console.

+`Admin.SendConsoleMessageToPlayer(playername: string, message: string)`

+Sends a message to a specific connected modded player which will appear in their console.

 `Admin.SendGameMessageToAllPlayers(message: string, time: float)`